ziziberry/ziziberry.github.io/README.md

 The interactive radar chart overlays a school profile of Harvard College versus those of Peer Institutions identified by sanctions policy reports.
 Hover over individual nodes for specific statistics regarding a certain dimension and click on a layer to learn more information about the particular school.

 #### **Diverse Perspectives**
-Visualization of pro-sanction voices vs anti-sanction voices.
+Visualization of pro-sanction voices vs anti-sanction voices to highlight the ongoing debate about the implementation and enforcement of social sanctions at Harvard.

 #### **USGSO Perspective**
 Select a group from dropdown to visualize a specific subset of clubs (all, sororities, fraternities, male final clubs, female final clubs).
 Select a button to visualize status of clubs before or after the sanctions announcement.
 Hover over icons to identify the organization and contextualize their current status in regards to the sanctions.